-Tennis - Beaten Mladenovic blasts "slippery" Wimbledon court
+Tennis - Beaten Mladenovic blasts 'slippery' Wimbledon court

 LONDON Novak Djokovic raced into the Wimbledon third round on Thursday, but has yet to be given a real workout.

-Mladenovic was beaten 2-6 6-4 6-4 by unheralded American Alison Riske, but insisted her main concern had been getting off Court 18 in one piece.
+Mladenovic was beaten 2-6 6-4 6-4 by unheralded American Alison Riske, but she insisted her main concern had been getting off Court 18 in one piece.

 "Honestly, the feeling is that I couldn't care less if I lost the match today, I just want to be healthy.

-"I'm just so blessed and happy that I am not injured today, because we saw worse today."
+I'm just so blessed and happy that I am not injured today, because we saw worse today."

-The French woman's comments came just two hours after America's Bethanie Mattek-Sands had been carried off a different court on a stretcher, screaming in pain with a serious knee injury.
+The French woman's comments came just two hours after American Bethanie Mattek-Sands had been carried off a different court on a stretcher, screaming in pain with a serious knee injury.

 Mladenovic said she and Riske had both asked to not play on the court after the first two games.